 Rolex Explorer II Ref.
 16570

-The Explorer II 16570 is the “older brother” of the contemporary Explorer II 216570 which remains an active model in Rolex’s catalog.
+The Explorer II 16570 is the “older brother” of the contemporary Explorer II 226570 which was recently introduced into the modern Rolex’s catalog.
 Indeed, the previous and current models share similarities, but the former has a finesse in its design that is unmatched.
-These small but concrete differences between the two are that makes the 16570 special, and a potential Rolex investment watch.
+These small but concrete differences between the two are what makes the 16570 particularly special and a potential Rolex investment watch.

-For instance, the dial elements, including the applied indices and the center hands, are smaller and more elegant when compared to the 216570.
-Similarly, the bezel’s 24-hour scale is more precise, where the numerals on the modern bezel appear to be in bold typeface.
+For instance, the dial elements, including the applied indices and the center hands, are smaller and more elegant when compared to the modern 226570.
+Similarly, the bezel’s 24-hour scale is more refined whereas the numerals on the modern bezel appear to be in bold typeface.

 Additionally, older Rolex watches are known for the patina that they develop.
 In the 16570, the luminous in the indices and hands, and often the dial itself, will change in color and produce some really attractive hues.
 Since each of these can almost be considered unique, they are many times purchased and held on to.
 So, not only is the total supply limited by discontinuation, but it’s decreasing as more are purchased and stored.